 - Additionally, make sure that the feet of your ladder hold the ground firmly.
 If one foot of your ladder appears unstable, please don’t begin to stack wood or mud beneath the foot.
 Instead, dig beneath the other foot to make sure that both feet are level.

-- Never set up your extension ladder on a wet, or slippery surface as this would increase your chances of slipping and falling.
+- Never How to Set Up an Extension Ladder: 2026 Safety Guide on a wet, or slippery surface as this would increase your chances of slipping and falling.

 - You should never go past the third rung from the top of your ladder.